Stuwert/blog/src/posts/is-marvel-snap-good.md

 If you want to read about the cleverness of _Marvel Snap,_ you can find the commentary [here](http://click.revue.email/ss/c/OvZMTmFNG_ogo9mVNMFA313_KFs4moEO0cRfD-n5wwyyp8Mt1SK09UETAz3wMECzV-3LgxXDqvdcudhgs3GtBltRTgeSG1LiQdt-J2kTpXILM4uYy6unSCjA8U6ibZnPZecFBnZIrnNEPesSnaGqGgoY-N4lFaGQVn2xGgK10SbCJpLJi0MBDaMQuxPH4-GhvrHIpHXiAHNUDI58Pmw3qSrgWG5C_AMpK6WUad9ieS4/3re/noRJ_lWZRka-MRZM6w7uCA/h6/BfJBIbsJwQIbuALiiYVoAJKl2GbFeGSkfs7rjPvF1hw), [here](https://www.getrevue.co/profile/gengelstein/issues/gametek-19-design-lessons-of-marvel-snap-1228832?utm_campaign=Issue&utm_content=view_in_browser&utm_medium=email&utm_source=GameTek+-+The+Math+and+Science+of+Gaming), and [here](https://www.polygon.com/23440869/marvel-snap-tutorial-card-game).
 I’m also going to be talking about games like _Magic: The Gathering_ and _Storybook Brawl_, so I make some assumptions on my part about comfort with concepts like auto-battlers and trading card games.

+## What Is It?

+_Marvel Snap_, [released globally this October](https://www.marvelsnap.com/howtoplay), is a head to head card game where players battle by playing cards in one of three lanes.
+At the end of six rounds, players sum up the power of cards they have in each lane.
+Whoever has more power in a lane wins the lane, and whoever wins 2 lanes wins the game.
+The twist of the game comes from the fact that each lane has random powers that change how the game is played, and each card players play introduces new twists, like moving between lanes, pulling other cards from their deck, and such.
+Players build a deck of 12 cards to take with them into battle.
+But the real twist of the game as it were, is the betting mechanic.
+Each game, at any point (until the end) players can choose to double the value of the game (the amount they will rise or fall in the ranks).

 ## The Response

 Most of the response to _Marvel Snap_ has been broadly in one of two (very different sized) camps.